tcollinsworth/kafka-publisher/README.md

 Tries to write to filesystem with limited retries before logging error and discarding.
 Periodically retries connecting to kafka in background.
 When successful, immediately switches back to publishing to kafka.

+Partitioning:

+The node-rdkafka lib, or more correctly librdkafka does not compute partitions from key exactly the same as kafka-console-publisher kafka/utils.partitioner, murmur2-partitioner, or no-kafka libs, see [issue](https://github.com/Blizzard/node-rdkafka/issues/616).
+This library currently utilizes the murmur2-partitioner library to specify the partition overriding the librdkafka partitioner when a key is specified on publish.

 Future: